Denture Relines, Reno NV

 New dentures will typically fit your mouth very securely as it has been designed specifically for your gums.
 As time goes on, your gum tissues will change and the fit of the denture will become more loose and thus more prone to movement inside your mouth.
 Having the denture professionally relined every one to two years will keep the denture secure and functional.

 Call us today at Reno Office Phone Number 775-323-3350 to make an appointment.

 All full dentures should have a hard reline every two years.
-Dr. Sievert and Dr. France remove a layer of plastic from the dentures interior surface, and then fills the denture with a putty-like material which conforms to the contours of your mouth creating an accurate impression.
+Dr. Sievert and Dr. Guillen remove a layer of plastic from the dentures interior surface, and then fills the denture with a putty-like material which conforms to the contours of your mouth creating an accurate impression.
 The denture is sent to the lab where it is adjusted to the new shape of your gum tissue.
 This results in maximum contact between the denture and your mouth.

 If dentures have not been serviced in quite some time, a patient’s gums may be red, swollen, or misshapen.
 This creates problems in taking impressions for a new hard or soft reline and may lead to a denture that would perpetuate the problem.